Dreaming381/Latios-Framework/README.md

 [Core](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Core/README.md)
 is an essentials kit for handling common programming concerns in Unity’s ECS.
-It contains many features you might have heard of such as Rng, Blackboard Entities, Collection Components, Instantiate Command Buffers, Smart Blobbers, and Baking Bootstraps.
+It contains many features you might have heard of such as Rng, Blackboard Entities, Collection Components, Instantiate Command Buffers, Smart Blobbers, Explicit System Ordering, and Baking Bootstraps.
 But there are many more features around.
 If there is a common “hard” problem in ECS, there’s a good chance Core has a tool to address it.

+**Common Reasons to Use:**

+-   You use one of the other modules
+-   You want one of the features

+**Common Reasons to Avoid:**

+-   You move a large amount of entities between worlds in the middle of gameplay

 ### QVVS Transforms